← All posts

-How to Find a Nonprofit's EIN Number (3 Free Methods)
+How to Look Up a Nonprofit's EIN Number (3 Free Methods)

 Every tax-exempt organization in the United States has an Employer Identification Number (EIN), a unique nine-digit number assigned by the IRS.
 Think of it as a Social Security number for organizations.